SOMtime the World Ain$'$t Fair: Violating Fairness Using Self-Organizing Maps: Results

 \subsection{Global Ordering Emergence}

-Figure~\ref{fig:centers} visualizes the SOM embedding for the WVS dataset, with observations colored by age group (withheld during training).
-The age groups form a clear monotonic ordering along the SOM's latent surface.
-Note that the cyan markers represent non-respondents.
-These are randomly distributed near the center of the embedding, consistent with the absence of age-related signal.

-To quantify this effect, we extracted the dominant 1D axis from each representation (best principal component of the embedding for PCA, UMAP, t-SNE, and AE); the graph diameter path for SOMtime) and computed its Spearman correlation with age.
-On the WVS Canada subset, SOMtime achieves $\rho = 0.85$, compared to at most $\rho = 0.34$ with AE.
-Results are qualitatively similar across countries and the Census dataset.
-PCA and UMAP produce embeddings in which age groups overlap substantially and no monotonic axis is recoverable, whereas the SOM's topology-preserving competitive learning, combined with high lattice resolution, amplifies the distributed signal of age across many correlated survey responses into a coherent geometric structure.
+Figure~\ref{fig:centers} visualizes the SOM embedding for WVS Canada.
+Age groups form a clear monotonic ordering along the SOM's latent surface; cyan markers (non-respondents) are randomly distributed near the center, consistent with absence of age-related signal.
+On WVS Canada, SOMtime's graph-diameter path achieves $\rho = 0.85$ with age; PC1 of each baseline embedding attains substantially weaker correlation across all five WVS countries and Census.
+The SOM's topology-preserving competitive learning with high lattice resolution amplifies the distributed signal of age across correlated survey responses into coherent geometric structure.

-The SOM models for the World Value Survey dataset were trained individually on a country by country basis.
-The recovery of age, income, and capital gains from the Census (KDD) dataset was done with a singular SOM.
-We calculated the correlations here as age to income being -0.11, income to capital gains being 0.07, and age to capital gains being 0.15, showing that despite their low correlation values there are multiple underlying sensitive attributes to be recovered in non-sensitive data.
-Capital Gains shows that this algorithm does not recover all sensitive attributes.

-These results establish the ability of SOMs to recover sensitive attributes from non-sensitive data with high correlation across multiple domains.
-While this is not always a perfect recovery, multiple countries were recovered and others saw high recovery still.
-This resulting high accuracy shows the existence of the sensitive attributes in these datasets and the ability of it to extend to other datasets as these were composed of real-world data.
-Thus, the risk of bias is demonstrated to be present even in non-sensitive data.